bhalim1994/sudoku-master/README.md

-# sudoku-master
+# Sudoku Master
-Solves a Sudoku board using the backtracking algorithm.
+Implementation of the backtracking algorithm to solve a given Sudoku board.